michaelgale/cq-kit/README.md

         allows information about the author, organization, copyright, etc. to be added to the header for better configuration management.

+## Discrete Geometry

+CQ-Kit includes functions to discretize either edges or solids:

+- `discretize_edge(edge, resolution)` - samples an edge with the specified resolution into discrete line segments approximating the edge.
+This function returns a list of 3D points corresponding to the approximate line segment endpoints.

+- `triangle_mesh_solid(solid, lin_tol, ang_tol)` - computes a triangular mesh approximation for a solid.
+The quality/resolution of the mesh can be controlled with both the linear and angular deviation tolerance parameters.
+Smaller values yield a better mesh approximation at the expense of larger mesh size.
+The computed mesh is returned as a tuple of lists:

+  * `triangles` - a list of each triangles' 3x vertices represented as indexes into the vertices list
+  * `vertices` - a list of the mesh's 3D vertices

 ## Selector Classes